santiagonars/memorization-aid/README.md

 ---DATE--------------NOTES--------------------------

-9-19-2019 | Release of Memorization Aid (Version 1.0) - *GUI runs on command line | uses .txt files as data store
+9-19-2019 | Release of Memorization Aid (Version 1.0) - *GUI runs on command line interface | uses .txt files as data store

-5-14-2019 | Release of Memorization Aid (Version 2.0) - *GUI runs on command line | uses .json files as data store
+5-14-2019 | Release of Memorization Aid (Version 2.0) - *GUI runs on command line interface | update to use .json files as data store